learn-academy-2023-india/assessment-1-aimforexcellenceinall/interview-questions.md

 Your answer: A conditional statement, or if/else, allows preset decisions to occur.

-Researched answer: Conditional statements are flowchart-like instructions that produce a new output(s) within the code.
+Researched answer: Conditional statements are flowchart-like instructions that produce an output(s) within the code.

 1. What is git?
 What is the difference between git and Github?